benmvp/slides/2017/reactrally/fiber.md

 <!-- .element: class="large" -->

 NOTES:
--  `renderToString` is used server-side to render React into HTML markup to return in response body
-- Server-side rendering is good for user performance & SEO
 - In React <= 15, markup with flodded with `data-reactid` attributes which React used to correlate markup
 - Even with gzip it's still a lot of markup
 - React tries it's best to do the proper correlation & attach handlers